CobaltBar/SScript-Archive/README.md

 - Perform the install command there, with the file present in that directory.

 If you are still getting the "SScript is not available, thanks to everyone for their support" message, make sure you read the instructions correctly.

+### For Python script

+Please watch a YouTube video on how to use Python.
+It is extremely simple.

 ## Recommended versions